gesteves/gateway/source/blog/2021-10-30-how-i-back-up-my-lightroom-catalogs.html.markdown

 * However, retrieving files from there, even just to list the contents of the vault takes _hours_.
 I'd rather not have to use it, which is why I emphasize copying the catalogs to multiple external drives.
 They're cheap these days, anyway; I've been using these [Seagate 2TB external drives](https://amzn.to/3pVTSwi) for the past couple of years, with zero issues so far.
 * One problem with this strategy is that the process of exporting the previous year's photos as a new catalog effectively copies them, so I need to have enough hard drive space to do that.
 I've definitely been in a situation where if I put it off too long, I won't have enough space to do it.

-That said, this strategy has worked well for me so far, and I feel it strikes a good balance between having access to old photos and preserving space on my laptop's hard drive.
+That said, this strategy has worked well for me so far, and I feel it strikes a good balance between having access to old photos, keeping them safe, and preserving space on my laptop's hard drive.